kostas-pa/LFITester/README.md

 • Basic Usage: `python3 LFITester.py -v -u "http://myvulnerabledomain/vulnerable/application?test_param="`

-# New Features AUTOPWN
+# New Feature AUTOPWN
-Coding Autopwn.
-Can be unstable.
-This feature is under development and testing.
+- Automatically opens reverse shell if it finds RCE (see all the reverse shells in the description).

 # Common Issues
 • If you are having issues with a URL that has 2 query parameters like http://url?param1=1&param2=2, try to run it with "" like so "http://url?param1=1&param2=2"